Skip to main content

 ApoB (apolipoprotein B) is a protein found on every cholesterol particle that can drive plaque, including LDL, VLDL, IDL, and Lp(a).
 Counting ApoB tells us how many of these particles are circulating, which predicts heart risk better than standard cholesterol weight.

-ApoB is often covered, especially when there is a clinical reason to test.
+ApoB is often covered, particularly when there is a clinical reason to test.
 If insurance does not cover it, the cash price is usually $20 to $40.
 That is a small price for one of the most useful numbers in preventive cardiology.

 Not always.
 If your ApoB is high, we usually start with metabolic correction and diet changes, since fixing insulin resistance often lowers ApoB on its own.
 If genetics drive your risk, we use medication as a precise tool, not as a default.